owners-dotcom/dmhc-intake/CONTRACT_KEYS.md

 - userAgent
 - schemaVersion
 - formType
-- riskScore
-- riskTier

 ## Rules
-- `services` must be an array
+- `services` must always be an array
-- `photos` must be an array of objects containing base64
+- `photos` must always be an array
+- each photo object must include `base64`
-- additive fields are allowed only if backend accepts them safely
+- additive keys are allowed only if frontend and backend both tolerate them safely
 - silent renames are prohibited
-- legacy aliases must be handled in adapter, not by changing canonical contract keys
+- legacy aliases must be handled in adapter / backend mapping, not by changing canonical names silently